 Myles provides peer to peer support and is strongly involved with projects that work to transform the way mental health is perceived, all while trying to integrate youth into these efforts.
 He continues to participate in fundraising efforts and campaigns associated with mental health advocacy and programs.
 These projects and achievements have not only developed Myles’ community, but have set a standard for growth of awareness and reduced stigma at a national level.

 Recognition for Myles efforts continues to grow.
-He has been recognized by Prime Minister Justin Trudeau for his efforts in mental health advocacy, recognized by Kelowna Chamber of Commerce and BDO in 2018 as Top 40 Under 40, become a finalist for the Young Male Volunteer of the Year Award in Kelowna, earned the 2017 Chair of the Board Award for being Humanitarian of the Year from BC Hockey, and achieved the Prince George Secondary School Citizenship Award of 2017.
+He has been recognized by Prime Minister Justin Trudeau for his efforts in mental health advocacy and appointed to the National Youth Council, recognized by Kelowna Chamber of Commerce and BDO in 2018 as Top 40 Under 40, become a finalist for the Young Male Volunteer of the Year Award in Kelowna, earned the 2017 Chair of the Board Award for being Humanitarian of the Year from BC Hockey, and achieved the Prince George Secondary School Citizenship Award of 2017.
 These accomplishments not only speak to his commitment, but also his compassion through his consistent efforts in generating community programs in a field that holds such strong negative stigma.
 Myles is a graduate from Prince George Secondary School with Honours, and is currently in his 3rd year at Okanagan College enrolled in the BBA Program.
 Upon graduation, Myles will have his diploma in marketing as well as a degree in business management.
 In achieving such educational goals, Myles was supported by 7 community and entrepreneurial-based scholarships, including the Dillon Thomas Budd Scholarship and Trevor Linden Community Spirit Scholarship.